TNG/keycloak-mock/README.md

 }
 ```

-Or you can use use the `mock-junit` artifact both with JUnit4
+Or you can use use the `mock-junit` artifact with JUnit4

 ```java
 import com.tngtech.keycloakmock.junit.KeycloakMock;